Billy54/chat-away/README.md

 ## Getting Started

 To run the application in development mode : npm run start (after ng build).
+Run npm install first to install all the dependencies in package.json files located in the backend and auth(front end) files.

 ## Built with